microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![Ready.png](./assets/Ready.png)

+> [!NOTE]
+> The process of uploading the files can take around 5 minutes to complete.

 1. Now we need to tell the agent what it's supposed to do.
 To do this, scroll up to the Instructions section and select the **Edit** button and paste in the following instructions:

     ```text
     Your job is to help customers with Zava’s policies, product FAQs, shipping, returns, and general company info.
 Use only the supplied knowledge documents.
-        Your behavior:
-        Always consult the Knowledge sources (FAQ, Returns & Shipping Policy) for answers to customer questions in those domains.
+Your behavior: Always consult the Knowledge sources (FAQ, Returns & Shipping Policy) for answers to customer questions in those domains.
 When you answer, provide a citation (which document and section) whenever possible.
 If the user asks about something not in the knowledge bases, reply with: “I’m sorry, I don’t have that info yet.
 Can I help with something in our policy or FAQ?”
 Use a friendly, professional tone.
 Be clear but avoid any technical jargon unless user knows them.
 Keep answers focused and concise.
 Break up longer responses with bullet lists or numbered steps if helpful.
     ```

     Click **Save**